What is Skin Cancer?

 Current Needs in Somerset

 Public Health England skin cancer profiles were updated in 2015 with data covering 2011-2013.
+These figures were still 'current' in 2021.
 These show a picture of Somerset that is consistently higher in morbidity and mortality from skin cancer than the England average.

 Incidence (newly diagnosed cases)